-Argentina will include a combination of lectures by Argentine faculty, visits to the Chamber of Commerce and wineries, some adventure activities, and cultural sites.
-Learning will take place through all these methods.
-There is no required textbook and all required materials will be on D2L.
+The three-week program in Argentina includes lectures by Argentine faculty, visits to the Andes, Chamber of Commerce, wineries, and cultural site visits.
+There is no required textbook and all required materials will be on Canvas.
+We recommend the latest edition of Lonely Planet Argentina.
+You do not need a laptop to complete any assignments while we are in Argentina.

-Credits earned abroad on this program are considered UW-Eau Claire resident credits, and the grade will be figured into your GPA.
-You cannot take any credits pass/fail.
+Credits earned abroad on this program are considered UW-Eau Claire resident credits, and your grade in this FLIIE program will be figured into your UW-Eau Claire GPA.
+You cannot take this course pass / fail.